 I love the decision to go with what sounds like a drum machine (and possibly a super cheap one) for the rhythm on this one.
 Super ripping guitar solo.
 Great mid-fi production.
 The vocals are a tad grating to me, but not enough to really detract from the whole experience.
 That “single high-octave root or fifth note every quarter note” motif featured here can also be heard in Prince’s “I Wanna Be Your Lover,” Justice’s “DVNO,” and of course the ever-popular “Livermore Girl” by some prototype incarnation of Life B4 Deth featuring J-RAM (and my all-time favorite flow of his, to boot).
-I will never be as cool and/or popular as I imagine I’d like to be, but I feel good on the daily and I saw D4 last night — and I have rad friends who I love — so all is well in my world.
+I will never be as cool and/or popular as I imagine I’d like to be, but I feel pretty good at present and I saw D4 last night — and I have rad friends who I love — so all is well in my world.
 Have a great day, Logan.

 That unexpected reggae break in “Sacrifice”… could it be that the outro of Propagandhi’s “With Friends Like These, Who The Fuck Needs COINTELPRO?” shares the same DNA?
 Either way, here’s the current political efficacy of violent, loud, aggressive anti-capitalist crust punk:

 The balayage hairstyle and visible-dangling-pockets American Eagle jorts are particularly strong statements against consumerism.
-Or maybe endless consumerism will somehow produce a utopian world, where endangered species and obliterated ecosystems are restored to their natural state, and where poverty (defined here on subsisting on less than $5 USD a day) is voluntary, as opposed to the default state for the majority of the world’s inhabitants.
+Or maybe endless consumerism will somehow produce a utopian world, where endangered species and obliterated ecosystems are restored to their natural state, and where poverty (defined here as subsisting on less than $10 USD a day) is voluntary, as opposed to the default state for the majority of the world’s inhabitants.
 I doubt I’ll be around long enough to see, but I’ll certainly be around long enough to watch more deranged gunmen randomly shoot up American schools, deranged cops randomly shoot up dogs and 4-year-old girls because they “felt threatened,” deranged authoritarian Muslims randomly murder pretty much anyone for really any reason, and so on.
-Hey, it did happen — McWoooorrrld!!
+Hey, it did happen — McWoooorld!!

 Nostalgia’s a weird thing.
 If I first heard this song today, I’d probably not be able to make it past a minute, having finally had more than my fill of chiptune in my life.
 Yet because I distinctly recall first encountering this song around 2005/2006, it is so permanently etched into my mind alongside my memories from that era: the victories, the heartache, the discoveries and setbacks, the state of global technology, the places and faces.
 (Although it was supposedly released in 2009 I absolutely recall hearing it on MySpace no later than 2006.)